RamGI55/EndlessSpire/README.md

 #### Usage Rights:
 - This repository is provided for portfolio reference and code review only
 - Not intended for commercial redistribution without permission
-- This repository under the Apache license
+- This repository under the Apache license, all responsiblity and rights under the Apache license unless explicitly written.

 ### 📁 Repository Contents